- It can cause you a lot of stress to not be able to upload files to iCloud from Mac.

 - How do I stop iCloud upload on Mac?

-To stop the iCloud upload on Mac, open System Preferences after clicking the Apple logo, go to the iCloud section, select the Options button, and uncheck the box next to the Desktop & Documents Folder option.
+To stop the iCloud upload on Mac, you need to uncheck the box next to the Desktop & Documents Folder option.

 - How do I upload photos from my Mac to iCloud?